WitheredKnights/badlionCrack/README.md

 ## What is BadLion Client
 BadLion Client is a General Utility Client for 1.8.9 Minecraft which is very popular and makes gameplay much more enjoyable for PvP in 1.8.9

-BadLion Client needs a premium Minecraft account to be used and does not work without it but this crack made by []() (thats me) that does not require a premium Minecraft account and can be used in launchers such as TLauncher or even the Official Minecraft Launcher.
+BadLion Client needs a premium Minecraft account to be used and does not work without it but this crack made by us (kinda, check CREDITS) that does not require a premium Minecraft account and can be used in launchers such as TLauncher or even the Official Minecraft Launcher.

 Read the notes section of the README too